 For this was the first hotel in the resort of Pontresina near St Moritz – indeed in the whole of Switzerland – to use geothermal science for its energy requirements.
 A bore-hole 1500m beneath the garden provides spring water naturally warmed by the earth to 43°, which in turn supplies 90% of the hotel’s entire hot water and heating.

 Naturhotel Edelweiss, Wagrain

 Naturhotel Edelweiss in the resort of Wagrain is best known for its Green Spa – Europe’s first wellness centre built using low-energy construction and requiring just 25% of the energy of a comparable spa.
 The use of geothermal energy makes the spa almost completely independent of external power.

 It houses an indoor swimming-pool with a separate children’s pool, saunas and steam rooms, as well as massage rooms offering Ayurvedic treatments.
 In summer the natural ‘swimming pond’ outside is filled with fresh water from the hotel’s own spring.
 Breakfast is prepared from organically-grown regional products.

-Last but definitely not least is Iglu-Dorf – seven igloo villages in the resorts of Gstaad, Davos, Zermatt, Engelberg, and Stockhorn north of Erlenbach and near Lenk; the Zugspitze in Germany and Grau Roig in Grandvalira in Andorra.
+Last but not least is Iglu-Dorf – five igloo villages in Switzerland at the resorts of Gstaad, Davos, Zermatt, Stockhorn north of Erlenbach and near Lenk, at the foot of the Schilthorn in Murren; and one at Kuhtai in Austria.

-The icy accommodation is created each winter (this is the 20th anniversary) from 3,000 tonnes of snow and each igloo sleeps from two to six people.
+The icy accommodation is created each winter from 3,000 tonnes of snow and each igloo sleeps from two to six people.
 They come complete with cosy sheepskin rugs and private hot tubs, are CO²-neutral and sustainable, and at the end of the winter they disappear without a trace.